wangyaxings/source-file-hub/docs/README.txt

-Secure File Hub - Offline Bundle
+File Hub - Offline Bundle
 ================================

-This folder contains prebuilt images (as tar) and a compose file to run Secure File Hub on any machine with Docker + Docker Compose.
+This folder contains prebuilt images (as tar) and a compose file to run File Hub on any machine with Docker + Docker Compose.

 Contents
 - images/backend.tar            Prebuilt backend image (tag: secure-file-hub-backend:bundle)